mongodb/docs-realm/source/includes/api-details/csharp/quick-start/quick-start-close-database-description.rst

 .. literalinclude:: /examples/generated/dotnet/OpenARealmExamples.snippet.scope.cs
    :language: csharp

-If you require a database object to be shared outside of a single method, to manage its state by calling the :dotnet-sdk:`Dispose() <reference/Realms.Realm.html#Realms_Realm_Dispose>` method:
+If you require a database object to be shared outside of a single method, you can manage its state manually.
+Call the :dotnet-sdk:`Dispose() <reference/Realms.Realm.html#Realms_Realm_Dispose>` method to release the reference: